nhsengland/datascience/docs/our_work/renal-health-prediction.md

 summary: 'Identifying acute kidney injury (AKI) patients at higher risk of requiring ITU, needing renal support (dialysis), or likely to have a higher potential for mortality.'
 category: 'Projects'
 origin: 'Skunkworks'
-tags: ['AKI','DEEP LEARNING', 'TIME SERIES', 'NEURAL NETWORKS', 'PYTHON']
+tags: ['DISEASES', 'DEEP LEARNING', 'NEURAL NETWORKS', 'CLASSIFICATION', 'MODELLING', 'STRUCTURED DATA', 'PYTHON', 'COMPLETE', 'EXPERIMENTAL']
 ---

 ![diagram showing the renal health prediction workflow.
 At the top there are three boxes that say "electronic observations", "medication data", and "blood test results".
 All three boxes flow into a box that says "time series data builders (with missing data handling)", which flows into "Machine learning model".
 This then flows out into a box that says "Time series prediction of: no change, ITU bed, dialysis, Death.
 At least 24h in advance."](../images/renal-health-prediction.png)